microsoft/api-guidelines/Guidelines.md

 ## 11. JSON standardizations
 ### 11.1.
 JSON formatting standardization for primitive types
 Primitive values MUST be serialized to JSON following the rules of [RFC4627][rfc-4627].

+**Important note for 64bit integers:** JavaScript will silently truncate integers larger than `Number.MAX_SIZE_INTEGER` (2^53-1).
+If the service is expected to return larger integer values, consider returning the value as a string.

 ### 11.2.
 Guidelines for dates and times
 #### 11.2.1.
 Producing dates